 This nature reserve is a three-hour walk into a microclimate of rare plants, orchids, and the pinguecula – a carnivorous plant more commonly known as the butterwort.
 Starting from the main square of Amalfi, you walk up the stairs of the church to see signs for Valle Delle Ferriere.

 It takes you to waterfalls and hidden springs along the Rio Canneto, a river that fed the papermill of Almafi.
-Here you’ll find lemon trees, magnificent views and
+Here, you’ll find lemon trees and magnificent views.

 14. Amalfi Coast Boat Tours

-When you are on the Amalfi Coast you must get out on the water to really take in the stunning coastline.
-There are so many things to see on the Amalfi Coast, besides the five towns listed above, there are 9 other stops.
+When you visit the Amalfi Coast, you must get out on the water to really take in the stunning coastline.
+There are so many things to see on the Amalfi Coast; besides the five towns listed above, there are nine other stops.
 One could spend an entire summer on the Italian Riviera and barely scratch the surface of all there is to see and do!
 Taking a boat tour to Capri is one of the top things to do when you visit the Amalfi Coast.

 15. Explore Sorrento

 Old Sorrento is the perfect place to get lost in the pedestrian streets.
-The Grand Marina is a colorful spot in Sorrento lined with seafood restaurants, pedestrian paths, and patio terraces.
+The Grand Marina is a colorful spot in the city center of Sorrento, lined with seafood restaurants, pedestrian paths, and patio terraces.
 Whenever we can, we love to eat overlooking the water.
 The Piazza Tasso is the main square of Sorrento.
-From here you enter the shopping street of Via San Cesareo.
+From here, you enter Via San Cesareo’s shopping street.
 Just a five-minute walk from Piazza Tasso is the Basilica of Saint Antonio.
-Dated back to the 11th century, this church is dedicated to Sain Antonio.
+Dated back to the 11th century, this church is dedicated to San Antonio.
 His tomb is located in the crypt.

-From Sorrento, this full-day boat trip takes you visit Amalfi and Positano.
-You’ll have time to stop and do some swimming and snorkelling and enjoy prosecco, beer, Pepsi or water as you take in the extraordinary coastal views.
+From Sorrento, this full-day boat trip takes you to visit Amalfi and Positano.
+You’ll have time to stop and do some swimming and snorkeling and enjoy prosecco, beer, Pepsi, or water as you take in the extraordinary coastal views.
+If you want a cheaper option, you can check out the ferry service.

 16. Eat Gelato and Sample Limoncello

 It’s not like it is unique to Sorrento, but any excuse to have gelato in Italy is a good thing.
-While you are getting lost in the streets, grab yourself your favorite flavor and enjoy!
-Limoncello originated on the Naples Coast thanks to Sorrento lemons that are meticulously fermented to make this refreshing lemon liqueur.
+While you are getting lost in the streets, grab yourself and enjoy your favorite flavor!
+Limoncello originated on the Naples Coast thanks to Sorrento lemon trees that are meticulously fermented to make this refreshing lemon liqueur.
 Enjoy a limoncello aperitif in the evening as you enjoy the scene overlooking the coast.

-When visiting Italy, you must indulge in wine and wine tours are the best way to really get a sense of the region’s favorite drink.
+When visiting Italy, you must indulge in wine, and wine tours are the best way to get a sense of the region’s favorite drink.
 This private wine tour takes you from Naples or the Amalfi Coast to the Irpinia wine region in Campania.
 It is a great trip to explore the wine cellars of Campania with an expert sommelier guide and driver.
-Details here.

 Car Rental in Italy